 - Tomato paste: Instead of using fresh tomatoes, the tomato paste lends a stronger, more concentrated flavor.

-Spices: I use cayenne pepper, bouillon powder, thyme, salt, ground crayfish.
+- Spices: I use cayenne pepper, bouillon powder, thyme, salt, ground crayfish.
 Ground crayfish is popularly used to spice up soups and stews in West Africa and gives this a bit of an earthy, traditional flavor.
-You can leave it out or substitute with coconut aminos or soy sauce for a delicious, umami flavor.
+You can leave it out or substitute it with coconut aminos or soy sauce for a delicious, umami flavor.

 - Olive oil: This is used to brown the beef.
 Browning the beef is a necessary step because this gives the beef an incredible depth of flavor.

-Meat stock/broth: You will need stock, broth, or water or a combination of either.
+- Meat stock/broth: You will need stock, broth, or water, or a combination of both.
 I used 2 cups of stock and 2 cups of water.
 You can use more or less of either but you might have to adjust the salt and spices for the right blend of flavors you desire.